dmgt/binder_tutorial_screenshots/README.md

 # binder_tutorial_screenshots
-Collecting screenshots in .png format for the Binder tutorial at the CarpentryConnect Davis Binder breakout session
+Collecting screenshots for the Binder tutorial at the CarpentryConnect Davis Binder breakout session

+- Please upload screenshots:
+  - with informative names
+  - in .png format